indilib/indi-3rdparty/indi-bresserexos2/README.md

 On the serial protocol side however, this device is quite primitive.
 The data exchange is established using a 13 Byte message frame, with a 4 Byte preamble, leaving 1 byte for a command and 8 bytes for command parameter data.
 The protocol only accepts, a few commands for goto, sync, parking, motion stop and Location/Time/Date setting.
-The Device is not very talkative, it only sends responses to location command, and only reports back the its current pointing coordinates.
+The Device is not very talkative, it only sends responses to location command, and only reports back the its current pointing coordinates, without the tracking status information.
-This makes it difficult to assess the state of the mount.
+This makes it difficult to determine the state of the mount.
 Also this introduces some limitations which competative products may not have.

 The serial protocol was reverse engineered using serial port sniffing tools, developping this driver as a result.